 If you like building buttons, check out this how to create accessible toggle buttons with Material UI.
 If building stuff from scratch is more your thing, check out this tutorial on making accessible toggle buttons.

-The following code is how we declare data types for the props in a React component.
+The following code is how we declare data types for the props in a React component for Typescript.
 It’s called an interface and it just simply helps us test, and work with our Button component to cut down on errors and confusion.

 interface IButton {